Sleep Doctor: If You Wake Up At 3AM, DO NOT Do This!

 TL;DR

-• Sleep apnea affects 1 in 7 people with 90% unaware, presenting differently in men versus women with serious health consequences
+• Sleep apnea affects 1 in 7 people but 90 percent don't know they have it, with different warning signs in men versus women, and it carries serious health risks including depression and cardiovascular disease.

 Episode Recap